tradle/models/README.md

 - tradle.Form: the only way to specify in model that you want it to use for entering structured data.
 - tradle.Enum: for when you can list all possible values of the property, e.g. marital status, gender, etc. This mechanism is also used for longer lists, which are predefined, like currencies, countries, etc. See for example, the Country model.
 - tradle.FinancialProduct: to define products to put in your channel’s product list.
-This must have a corresponding model that subclasses tradle.MyProduct.
-If you have a product com.example.Insurance that subclasses tradle.FinancialProduct, you must have a corresponding model com.example.MyInsurance that subclasses tradle.MyProduct.
-This is the product certificate the customer receives after their application for a.b.Insurance is approved.
+Read [here](https://github.com/tradle/models/blob/master/docs/creatingNewProduct.md) for guidelines on how to create a new product
 - tradle.MyProduct: see tradle.FinancialProduct
 - tradle.Check: subclasses of this represent checks carried out during the application process, via third parties (tradle.TruefaceCheck, tradle.CentrixCheck, etc.), or otherwise.